PygmalionAI/aphrodite-engine/docs/pages/usage/distributed.md

 Aphrodite supports distributed tensor parallel and pipeline parallel strategies.
 We implemented [Megatron-LM's tensor parallel algorithm](https://arxiv.org/pdf/1909.08053.pdf), which is also implemented by vLLM.
 We add extra features such as support for serving models on asymmetric number of GPUs.
 We manage the distributed runtime with either [Ray](https://github.com/ray-project/ray) or python-native multiprocessing.
 Multiprocessing is the default for single nodes, and Ray for multi-node configurations.

 Multiprocessing will be used by default when not running in a Ray placement group and if there are sufficient GPUs available on the same node for the configured `tensor_parallel_size`, otherwise Ray will be used.
-The default can be overriden via the `LLM` class argument `distributed_executor_backend` or the `--distributed-executor-backend` CLI arg in the API server.
+The default can be overridden via the `LLM` class argument `distributed_executor_backend` or the `--distributed-executor-backend` CLI arg in the API server.
 Set it to `mp` for multiprocessing and `ray` for Ray.
 It's not required to install the `ray` python package if using multiprocessing.

 To run multi-GPU inference with the LLM class, set the `tensor_parallel_size` to the number of GPUs you want to use.
 For example, on 4 GPUs you'd run: